yolorollo/docs/README.md

 *   🤝 Collaborate with your team in real time
 *   🔒 Granular access control to ensure your information is secure and only shared with the right people
 *   📑 Professional document exports in multiple formats (.odt, .doc, .pdf) with customizable templates
-*   📚 Built-in wiki functionality to turn your team's collaborative work into organized knowledge `ETA 02/2025`
+*   📚 Built-in wiki functionality to turn your team's collaborative work into organized knowledge `ETA 05/2025`

 ### Self-host
 *   🚀 Easy to install, scalable and secure alternative to Notion, Outline or Confluence

+⚠️ For the PDF and Docx export Docs relies on XL packages from BlockNote licenced in AGPL-3.0.
+Please make sure you fulfill your obligations regarding BlockNote licensing (see https://github.com/TypeCellOS/BlockNote/blob/main/packages/xl-pdf-exporter/LICENSE and https://www.blocknotejs.org/about#partner-with-us).

 ## Getting started 🔧